 The Victoria Embankment is a river walk that winds its way along the side of the Thames.

 It runs from the Palace of Westminster, all the way to Blackfriars Bridge.
 Although the walk itself is beautiful, there are plenty of other attractions along the way.

 The Battle of Britain Monument, the HMS President, and the Victoria Embankment Gardens are all located along this walk.

 With so many places to visit along the way, you’ll be indulging in a healthy dose of exercise with a side of entertainment.

 The Victoria Embankment Gardens are a series of gardens that contain interesting statues and monuments.

 The Sir Arthur Sullivan memorial, the Imperial Camel Corps, and the Equatorial Sundial are some of the most exciting features in the gardens.

 London has an overwhelming selection of markets.
-Be sure to set one day aside to explore the lot of them.
+Be sure to set one day aside to explore a lot of them.